Add InGoal as a preferred search source ↗

 Bio updated:

-Her approach to high-pressure environments is grounded in a straightforward philosophy.
+On managing the weight of high-profile competition, Abstreiter returns to a straightforward frame.
 "My big thing is that hockey is just hockey," she said Pro Tips with Sandra Abstreiter: German Olympian Talks Preparation, Inspiration and Mindset .
 "A practice, a game, national team, your club, whatever it is, it's still just hockey.
 And I love hockey."

 Career Highlights